Sustainable Development Goals: Principles

+Structure

+Goals and targets

-The lists of targets and indicators for each of the 17 SDGs was published in a UN resolution in July 2017.
-Each goal typically has 812 targets, and each target has between one and four indicators used to measure progress toward reaching the targets, with the average of 1.5 indicators per target.
+The lists of 169 targets and indicators for the 17 SDGs was published in a UN resolution in July 2017.
+Each goal typically has eight to 12 targets, and each target has between one and four indicators used to measure progress toward reaching the targets, with the average of 1.5 indicators per target.
 The targets are either outcome targets (circumstances to be attained) or means of implementation targets.
 The latter targets were introduced late in the process of negotiating the SDGs to address the concern of some Member States about how the SDGs were to be achieved.
 Goal 17 is wholly about how the SDGs will be achieved.

 The numbering system of targets is as follows: Outcome targets use numbers, whereas means of implementation targets use lower case letters.
 For example, SDG 6 has a total of 8 targets.
 The first six are outcome targets and are labeled Targets 6.1 to 6.6.
 The final two targets are means of implementation targets and are labeled as Targets 6.a and 6.b.

+However, the connection between means of implementation with outcomes is not well proven.
+The means of implementation targets (those denoted with a letter, for example, Target 6.a) are not well conceptualized and not formulated in a consistent manner.
+Also, measuring and tracking their indicators is difficult.